Overlord-Runt/taranium-rover/JOURNAL.md

 ## 18th of May
 ### 1am
 so i was looking into the esp input voltage and turn out it can handle a 12V input.\
 but that diode mess was not for nothing.
-I still need it for my motors.
+I still need it for my motors.\

+UPDATE: im just gonna use a buck converter.
+I dont wanna gamble on my idea just to save $2